andrew-walsh-dev/banking-system/README.md

 # banking-system
-Implementation of a simple banking system using python, SQL, and Luhn algorithm
+Implementation of a simple banking system using python, SQL, and OOP